benjaminheng/knowledge-base/content/outlier-clothing.md

 - Has a slubby texture due to the linen.
 I really like texture on my clothing, and I really like slub in particular.
 I used to wear a pair of Japan Blue JB0212 for years, which is a heavyweight and super slubby jean.
 - Loose fit.
-Linen has no stretch so this necessary in order to get mobility.
+Linen has no stretch so this is necessary for mobility.
 - Mobility is surprisingly good despite the lack of stretch.
 In fact I get more mobility in these ILPs than I do in the Futureworks.
 I have no issue cycling in these pants.